 ---|---|

-TRL 1 – Basic principles observed and reported (lowest level of technology maturation) | The lowest level of technology maturation where the things like scientific research begin to be translated into the future research and development procedures. |
+TRL 1 – Basic principles observed and reported (lowest level of technology maturation) | The lowest level of technology maturation is where the things like scientific research begin to be translated into future research and development procedures. |

 TRL 2 – Technology concept and/or application formulated (application is still speculative) | The TRL 2 occurs when the basic physical principles are observed, and the practical applications of those characteristics can be applied to the findings in the initial procedure.
-At the TRL 2, the application is still speculative because there is no experimental proof to support the findings. |
+At TRL 2, the application is still speculative because there is no experimental proof to support the findings. |

 TRL 3 – Analytical and experimental critical function and/or characteristic proof of concept | This is where the active research and development/design (R&D) is initiated.
 At TRL 3, the validation of the analytical studies and experiments in the TRL 2 happens.
-These studies and experiments should constitute “proof-of-concept” validation of the concepts or application formulated at the TRL 2. |
+These studies and experiments should constitute “proof-of-concept” validation of the concepts or applications formulated at the TRL 2. |

 TRL 4 – Component and/or breadboard validation in a laboratory environment (proof-of-concept) | Once the “proof-of-concept” work is successful, multiple pieces of components and tested one another. |

 TRL 5 – Component and/or breadboard validation in a relevant environment | This is the continuation of the TRL 4 but the number of pieces tested one another will be increased significantly.
-A technology that is at TRL 5 is identified as a breadboard technology which should undergo extreme testing procedures when compared to the TRL 4.
+A technology that is at TRL 5 is identified as a breadboard technology that should undergo extreme testing procedures when compared to TRL 4.
 Apart from that, the simulations should be run in environments that are as close to the realistic environment as possible. |

-TRL 6 – System/subsystem model or prototype demonstration in a relevant environment (any of the ground or space) | After the TRL 5, the TRL 6 is the next level.
+TRL 6 – System/subsystem model or prototype demonstration in a relevant environment (any of the ground or space) | After TRL 5, TRL 6 is the next level.
 TRL 6 technology has a fully functional prototype or representational model.
 Here, if the only ‘relevant environment’ is the environment of space, then the prototype or the model must be demonstrated in space. |

 TRL 7 – System prototype demonstration in a space environment (a working prototype is needed) | The technology in TRL 7 requires that the working prototype or model be demonstrated in a space environment.
 In other words, it requires an actual system prototype/model demonstration in a space environment. |

-TRL 8 – Actual system completed and ‘flight qualified’ through test and demonstration (any of the ground or space) | TRL 8 is the end of the system development in almost of the cases.
+TRL 8 – Actual system completed and ‘flight qualified’ through test and demonstration (any of the ground or space) | TRL 8 is the end of the system development in most cases.
 Here is where the procedures like the integration of new technology into an existing system occur.
 A TRL 8 passed technology can be called a “flight qualified” technology. |

 TRL 9 – Actual system ‘flight proven’ through a successful mission (highest level of technology maturation) | TRL 9 is the last level where the “bug fixing” procedures take place.
 Here too, the integration of new technology into an existing system occurs.
 One thing to note is that the TRL 9 does not include planned product improvements of reusable or ongoing systems.
-In simple words, once a technology has been “flight proven” during a successful mission, it can be considered as the TRL 9. |
+In simple words, once a technology has been “flight proven” during a successful mission, it can be considered the TRL 9. |

 TRL Assessment Tools